dani882/jrivera-alb-ecs-project/README.md

 ## Provisioning infrastructure

 ### Tools needed:
-We need to have aws-cli configured, docker and docker-compose installed
+We need to have aws-cli configured, docker and docker-compose installed.

 ### ECR Repository
-First step we need to do is create Two repositories that are needed for these project
+First step we need to do is create Two repositories and a SSL Certificate that are needed for these project

 - Go to build/ folder
-- Execute ``` bash pushecr.sh ``` to create repo and push images
+- Execute ``` bash prepenv.sh ``` to create repo, push docker images and create ssl certificate
 - Once script have finished, It will show two URL ECR repo that will be needed to continue with the provisioning process.
-Copy it to any text editor and continue with the other steps
+Copy it to any text editor and continue with the other steps.

 ### Deploy into AWS account